Getting Started: Organizers

 Payments (optional)

 If you're collecting money, Runnit makes things simple.
-It’s fully configurable: from online payments with Stripe (with no confirmed RSVPs until payment is confirmed) to marking paid status manually if you’re collecting cash or other methods.
-Online payments are direct from players to your Stripe account.
+It’s fully configurable: from online payments with Stripe (including pending payment until paid), to marking paid status manually if you collect cash or other methods.
+Online payments go directly to your Stripe account.

 Payments